NPDB & Discipline

 D3 Exploiting a Patient for Financial Gain

-16 Misappropriation of Patient Property or Other Property
+16 Misappropriation of Property

-D2 Non-Sexual Dual Relationship or Boundary Violation
+D2 Non-Sexual Boundary Violation

 14 Patient Abuse